Jodhpur Park: Geography

-The oldest golf club in India, the Royal Calcutta Golf Club is a couple of kilometres away and south-west of Jodhpur Park.
+India's oldest golf club, Royal Calcutta Golf Club, is a couple of kilometres away and south-west of Jodhpur Park.

-Some important institutes in and around Jodhpur Park region include Central Glass and Ceramic Research Institute, Regional Institute of Printing Technology, Regional Polytechnic, Indian Association for the Cultivation of Science, Jadavpur University, Indian Institute of Chemical Biology etc.
+Important institutions in the vicinity include Central Glass and Ceramic Research Institute, The Regional Institute of Printing Technology, Kolkata, Regional Polytechnic, Indian Association for the Cultivation of Science, Jadavpur University and Indian Institute of Chemical Biology.

 Aban Mahal and Rabindra Sarobar are some of the tourist attractions in the vicinity of Jodhpur Park.

-It is well known for its proximity to South City Mall, Gariahat, Tollygunge tram depot, Dhakuria railway station.
-For its excellent connectivity to all parts of the city, the real estate rates are one of the highest in Kolkata city.
+It is well known for its proximity to South City (eastern India's biggest mall), Gariahat, Tollygunge tram depot and Dhakuria railway station.
+On account of its excellent connectivity to all parts of the city, it has some of Kolkata's highest real estate rates.

 History

 The earliest history of Jodhpur Park, recorded in current land deeds start when William Graham in his own name and in the name of his clerk named Ramasasi Choudhury purchased various plots of land in Mouza Dhakuria, Gobindapur, and Salimpur, Police Station Tollygunge, District 24 Parganas and became owner of the lands that we currently call Jodhpur Park.